apache/flink-docker/README.md

 Once the pull request has been merged (often within 1 business day), the new images will be available shortly thereafter.

+### Release checklist

+- [ ] The GPG key ID of the key used to sign the release has been added to `add-version.sh` and committed with the message `Add GPG key for x.y.z release`
+- [ ] For new patch version releases (`x.y.z`), any existing generated files for the same minor version have been removed with `rm -r x.y/`
+- [ ] `./add-version.sh -r x.y -f x.y.z` has been run, and the newly-generated files committed with
+      the message `Update Dockerfiles for x.y.z release`
+- [ ] For new minor version releases (`x.y.0`), the `aliases` array in
+      `generate-stackbrew-library.sh` has been updated with `[x.y]='latest'`
+- [ ] A pull request with the above changes has been opened on this repo and merged
+- [ ] The new library manifest has been generated with `generate-stackbrew-library.sh` and a pull request opened on the `official-images` repo with commit message `Update to Flink x.y.z`

 ### Stackbrew Manifest